Satou Sabally: Early life

-Sabally was born in New York City to a Gambian father and German mother.
-Her given name of Isatou is that of her father's sister; according to Sabally, the name is derived from that of Aisha, one of the wives of Islamic prophet Muhammad.
+Sabally was born in New York City to a Gambian father, Jerreh, and a German mother, Heike, and is the third of seven children.
+Her given name of Isatou is that of her father's sister; according to Sabally, the name is derived from that of Aisha, one of the wives of the Islamic prophet Muhammad.
 While Gambian tradition normally calls for a family's oldest daughter to receive an aunt's name, she was so named despite not being the oldest daughter.
 The family moved to Gambia when she was 2 years old, and then moved to Berlin when she was preparing to start school.
 She was discovered by a local coach as a 9-year-old at a playground and began regularly attending practices.
 She was the only girl on her first youth team.